12 Tools for Regulating Your Emotions

 11. Breath

 Take 2 minutes to focus on your breathing.
 Breathe for 4 seconds in, stop at the top of the breath for 1 second, and breathe out for 4 seconds.
 When you blow the breath out, act as if you are blowing it out through a straw.
-This will calm down your nervous system.
+This will calm down your central nervous system.

 12. Call a Friend